Azure/acs-engine/docs/kubernetes.md

 # Microsoft Azure Container Service Engine - Kubernetes Walkthrough

 * [Kubernetes Windows Walkthrough](kubernetes.windows.md) - shows how to create a Kubernetes cluster on Windows.
+* [Kubernetes with GPU support Walkthrough](kubernetes.gpu.md) - shows how to create a Kubernetes cluster with GPU support.

 ## Deployment